technicalpickles/ragamuffin/README.markdown

       </racklet-mapping>
     </web-app>

-Since we're on rack, you'll want a config.ru to run our racklet container.
+Since we're on rack, you'll want a config.ru to run our ragamuffin web application.

-    require 'racklet'
+    require 'ragamuffin'
-    run Racklet::Application.new
+    run Ragamuffin::WebApplication.new

 This handles loading up the web.xml and updating $LOAD_PATH to include the WEB-INF/lib directory.
 So now we're in business to something like shotgun to run our server:

     $ shotgun
     == Shotgun starting Rack::Handler::Mongrel on localhost:9393

+Alternatively, you can use the included `ragamuffin` script to run it without a config.ru file.

+    $ bin/ragamuffin
+    == Ragamuffin starting Rack::Handler::Mongrel on localhost:9393

-Go ahead and browse to http://localhost:9393/example and you'll see:
+Now go ahead and browse to http://localhost:9393/example and you'll see:

     No Data